 5. Filling Survey Forms

 Online survey sites also offer data entry jobs.
 The role entails filling out online forms; the companies use these surveys to improve their products.
-Some companies also offer form filling data entry jobs; you either have to fill the given information or search online.
-Then of course you have the free survey sites like Swagbucks that pay you to take surveys and do simple tasks.
+Some companies also offer form-filling data entry jobs; you either have to fill in the given information or search online.
+Then, of course, you have the free survey sites like Swagbucks that pay you to take surveys and do simple tasks.